munificent/craftinginterpreters/book/parsing-expressions.md

 ^code token-error

-This is reports an error at a given token.
+This reports an error at a given token.
 It shows the token's location and the token itself.
 This will come in handy later since we use tokens throughout the interpreter to track locations in code.